 Similarly, antivirus software that scans your connections in real time can sometimes throw up this message.
 It could be due to a coding mistake or simply overly-aggressive settings.

-If your site’s SSL certificate is expired or otherwise invalid, you’ll see this error.
+If your site’s SSL certificate is expired or otherwise invalid, you see this error.
 Certificates need to be renewed periodically.

-In the next section, we’ll walk through how to solve the MAMP secure connection error.
+The next section walks you through how to solve the MAMP secure connection error.

 As we mentioned earlier, with a MAMP installation, the most likely culprit of this issue is that your localhost environment is lacking an SSL certificate.
 Fortunately, it’s relatively easy to create one using OpenSSL, and doing so should resolve your error message.
 The following instructions are designed for macOS users, but they should also work on Linux.

-First, you’ll need to create a root SSL certificate.
+First, you need to create a root SSL certificate.
 This enables you to sign additional certificates for your domains.

 To get started, open up the Terminal application on your computer and enter the following command: